 Yes, the company has been producing cycling shirts since 1946 and have been worn by famous names in the sport throughout the years, including the likes of Fausto Coppi, Gino Bartali, Luison Bobet, Eddy Merckx, Felice Gimondi, Francesco Moser, Beppe Saronni and Marino Basso.

 These days, De Marchi is known as a premium heritage brand, with an archive of some stunning cycling to gear to call upon, which would work both for the hip cyclist who fancies some Merino for the weekend ride and for general leisurewear too.

-If you want to check out all the Heritage range, you can view it all at the De Marchi website.
+If you want to check out all the Heritage range, including some Nigel Cabourn collaborations, you can view it all at the De Marchi website.